HelmGroup/Galaxy_modification_calling/README.md

 That's it!
 You can now upload your data and create workflows (or import existing ones from the `workflow/` directory).

+## Tutorial
+For first steps with Galaxy and our workflows you find a tutorial with explanations and advice.

 ## Additional useful commands